Local and global survival for infections with recovery: Introduction

 According to~\cite[Remark 2]{ks}, their proof of survival for small recovery rates does not give any information about the behavior of the infected particles.
 Our first result goes in this direction: we prove that, provided $\lambda$ is taken small enough, local survival occurs almost surely, conditioned on survival of the infection.

 \begin{teo} For any density $\rho>0$, if the recovery rate $\lambda>0$ is small enough then

 \end{teo}

-\begin{remark} The theorem above is stated for the case of instantaneous infection, but the proof also works with minor modifications for the case when infection happens only at jump times, as defined in Remark~\ref{remark:difference_ks}. \end{remark}
+\begin{remark} The theorem above is stated for the case of instantaneous infection, but the proof also works for the case when infection happens only at jump times, as defined in Remark~\ref{remark:difference_ks}. \end{remark}

-The second result of this paper regards~\cite[Remark 3]{ks} and is related to the absence of a phase transition for large values of the density parameter $\rho$.
+The second result of this paper regards~\cite[Page 548]{ks} and is related to the absence of a phase transition for large values of the density parameter $\rho$.
 We prove that, provided $\rho$ is large enough, the infection survives with positive probability for all recovery rates $\lambda$.

 \begin{teo} There exists a density $\rho_{+}>0$ such that, for all $\rho \geq \rho_{+}$ and all $\lambda\in(0,\infty]$,

 \end{teo}